godatadriven/prod-ready-ml-template/README.md

 ![images/codespace-vscode.png](images/codespace-desktop.png)

 That's it!
 You should be all setup now.
-You can close VS Code and the tabs you have opened in your browser, and start it up again during the training.
+If you are using VS Code desktop you can close the browser-based VS code tab.

 ## About